-Proportion of fixed and variable remuneration

-Relative proportion of fixed remuneration

-The same of fixed remuneration

-The same of fixed remuneration

-The same of fixed remuneration

-The same of the variable components: column 1, and the fixed part of pension expense presented in column 4 by the amount of total remuneration of the variable components: column 2, 3 and the variable part of the variable components: column 1, 2, 3 and 4 and by making explicit that fair value is 'determined on the grant date and expensed on a straight-line basis over the vesting period.
+6. Proportion of fixed and variable remuneration Relative proportion of fixed remuneration The sum of fixed components: column 1 and the fixed part of pension expense presented in column 4 by the amount of total remuneration (obumn 7.2, 3 and 1.00%) Relative proportion of variable remuneration The sum of the variable components (column 2, 3 and the variable part of the pension expense in column 4, if anyl) by the amount of total remuneration, multiplied by 100% and by making explicit that fair value is 'determined on the grant date and expensed on a straight-line basis over the vesting period.
 The expense for 2019 reflects this year's portion of the share grants over the previous four years (plans 2016 to 2019).'